-‘Larry and I will always be together:’ Joe Manchin’s closest political ally cashes in on senator’s rise
+‘Larry and I will always be together’: Joe Manchin’s closest political ally cashes in on senator’s rise

 This story is based on more than 20 interviews with friends of Manchin and Puccio, current and former West Virginia Democratic officials, lobbyists and others familiar with their relationship, some of whom spoke on the condition of anonymity for fear of professional retribution.

-Manchin declined an interview request and his office declined to answer written questions.
+Manchin declined an interview request, and his office declined to answer written questions.
 Puccio didn’t respond to requests for comment.

-“Senator Manchin and Mr. Puccio have been friends for years,” a Manchin spokesperson told The Post in a statement.
+“Senator Manchin and Mr. Puccio have been friends for years,” a Manchin spokesperson told The Washington Post in a statement.
 “Senator Manchin’s decisions are always driven by the best interests of West Virginians and not influenced by lobbying or friendship.”

 Puccio and Manchin are often described as an incongruous pair: Manchin is 6-foot-3, a former football player, broad-shouldered and clean-shaven, while Puccio is goateed and roughly 5-foot-4.

 “Whenever I saw Joe, there’d be this short guy with the goatee with him.
-That’s how I found out he was the right-hand man,’” said Jeffrey Kessler, a former president of the West Virginia state senate.
+That’s how I found out he was the right-hand man,” said Jeffrey Kessler, a former president of the West Virginia state Senate.
 “They’ve been confidants forever.”

 Puccio’s style complements Manchin’s, according to those who know them.